 - You feel some other administrator downloaded your passwords from Chrome and wanted to change.

-If you found that your passwords are compromised with Chrome Safety Check feature or you want to update them on bulk then it’s a good idea you download or export all passwords in Excel or CSV format.
+If you found that your passwords are compromised with Chrome Safety Check feature or you want to update them on bulk then it’s a good idea you download or export all passwords in Excel as CSV format.
 You can modify the passwords and import them back into Chrome with the new passwords.